MaansiBisht/BIllingsystem/README.rst

 #################
 Billing System
 #################
-The project main aim is to perform the process of ordering and a billing of a restaurant.Designed especially for a restaurant which wants to attend their customers in a very well manner.This systen has the capabilities to give the receipt, in which taxes are included to the customers.
+The project's main objective is to automate the ordering and billing processes for restaurants.
+Specially designed for restaurants that want to cater to their customers very well.
+It is capable of providing the customer with a receipt that includes taxes.

 ****************